Somerset Coalfield: Stratigraphy

 The Coal Measures are divided into a Lower, Middle and Upper with coal seams found within each of these divisions.
 Lower and Middle Coal Measures are found at depths between 500 and 5000 ft.
 Together the Lower and Middle Coal Measures are 1600 ft thick with the Middle Coal Measures averaging about 500 and 5,000 feet and the Lower Coal Measures about 600 ft.

 Only in the southern part of the Radstock Syncline have coals of the Lower and Middle Coal Measures been worked, mainly at the Newbury and Vobster collieries in the southeast and in the New Rock and Moorewood pits to the southwest.
-Only in the eastern part of Pensford Syncline have coals of the Lower and Middle Coal Measures been worked, at the Globe Pit in the Newton St Loe area in the 19th century.
-The Variscan orogeny involved lateral compression of the rock sequence resulting in the tight folding, fracturing and faulting of the sandstone and mudstone strata, and the associated Coal Measures.
+Whilst in the eastern part of Pensford Syncline coals of the Lower and Middle Coal Measures have been worked, at the Globe Pit in the Newton St Loe area in the 19th century.
+The Variscan orogeny (also responsible for the emplacement of the granitic batholiths in Cornwall, and associated tin and copper mineralisation) involved lateral compression of the rock sequence resulting in the tight folding, fracturing and faulting of the sandstone and mudstone strata, and the associated Coal Measures.
 Along the Radstock Slide Fault the distance between the broken ends of a coal seam can be as much as 1500 ft.
 The complex geology and thin seams gained the field notoriety and three underground explosions, in 1893, 1895 and 1908 were amongst the first attributable solely to airborne coal dust.

 William Smith

 Exploratory surveys of the local geology were carried out by William Smith, who became known as the "father of English geology", building on work by John Strachey.
 Smith worked for the Stracheys who owned Sutton Court, at one of their older mines, the Mearns Pit at High Littleton.
 As he observed the rock strata at the pit, he realised that they were arranged in a predictable pattern that the various strata could always be found in the same relative positions and each particular stratum could be identified by the fossils it contained and the same succession of fossil groups from older to younger rocks could be found in other parts of England.
 Smith noticed an easterly dip in the beds of rock—small near the surface (about three degrees) then greater after the Triassic rocks which led to him a testable hypothesis, which he termed the principle of faunal succession, and he began to determine if the relationships between the strata and their characteristics were consistent throughout the country.
-During work as a surveyor (appointed by engineer John Rennie) for the Somerset Coal Canal Company and subsequently, he mapped the locations of rock strata, and their vertical extent, and drew cross-sections and tables of what he saw and earned the name "Strata Smith".
+During work as a surveyor (appointed by engineer John Rennie) for the Somerset Coal Canal Company and subsequently, he mapped the locations of geomorphological features, rock strata, and their vertical extent, and drew cross-sections and tables of what he saw and earned the name "Strata Smith".